GeorgeLychock/Project-Management-Dashboard---MS2/README.md

 <a name="US"></a>
 ## User Stories
 ### Story 1
-As a logged-in project manager, I want to view the projects and tools available to add to a main dashboard.
+As a visitor, I want to view the projects and tools available to add to a main dashboard.
 The dashboard is a clear, one-stop view of all my projects' status and tools I'm currently using.
 -   Acceptance Criteria -- Duplicated in Testing section below
     -   There is an indication that I'm the user logged in
     -   My available projects are indicated in a side panel or other persistent section; called a Library.